*This explainer was updated on February 1, 2023*

-On March 30, 2022, the Centers for Disease Control and Prevention (CDC) issued a 30-page Public Health Determination suspending the use of Title 42 at the border.
+On January 29, the Biden administration announced its intention to end the public health emergency associated with the COVID-19 pandemic on May 11, 2023.
+The end of the public health emergency is likely to automatically end the use of Title 42 at the border.
 The pandemic-era policy has been used by both the Trump and Biden administrations to rapidly expel large numbers of arriving migrants without offering them the chance to seek humanitarian protection under U.S. law.
-The suspension of Title 42 is set to go into effect on May 23.

 Title 42 has been a significant part of both the Trump and Biden administrations’ border policies and management strategies since it was first implemented at the start of the COVID-19 pandemic in March 2020.
 It has been used to supersede existing federal law at the border (under Title 8 of the United States Code, which governs immigration law), resulting in perverse incentives that have benefited cartels and human smugglers and created challenges for Border Patrol officers.